ymolists/website/src/routes/docs/config-docker.md

 You can find the source code for these images in <a href="https://github.com/gitpod-io/workspace-images/" target="_blank">this GitHub repository</a>.

+### Docker image tags

+For public images, feel free to specify a tag, e.g. `image: node:buster` if you are interested in a particular version of the Docker image.

+For Gitpod images, we reommend you do not specify a tag or use `:latest` to make sure you automatically benefit from security patches and fixes we release.

 ## Configure a custom Dockerfile

 This option provides you with the most flexibility.
 Start by adding the following configuration in your `.gitpod.yml` file: